Seven Tips for Hosting Virtual Community Events

 Vikki Edmond

-Vikki Edmond joined CQ Partners in 2021 and currently serves as a Marketing Account Executive.
-Vikki earned her bachelor’s degree in Communication Studies from West Chester University and completed graduate coursework in Digital Communications and Advertising at the Newhouse School for Communications at Syracuse University.
+Vikki Edmond joined the company in 2021 and currently serves as a Marketing Account Executive.
+Vikki earned her bachelor’s degree in communication studies from West Chester University and completed graduate coursework in Digital Communications and Advertising at the Newhouse School for Communications at Syracuse University.
 Her background is in healthcare marketing and public relations.
-When she’s not dreaming up marketing plans or coordinating calendars, Vikki enjoys spending time with her family, yoga, and lounging in the sun.